Ved0715/Super-MCP-Server-2/README.md

 ## 🎯 Project Overview

-The Perfect Research MCP Server is a cutting-edge research assistant that combines multiple AI technologies to revolutionize academic and professional research workflows.
-Built on the Model Context Protocol (MCP), it offers **10 powerful tools** that seamlessly integrate PDF processing, semantic search, research intelligence, and automated presentation generation.
+The Perfect Research MCP Server v2.0 is a cutting-edge research assistant that combines multiple AI technologies to revolutionize academic and professional research workflows.
+Built with **full Model Context Protocol (MCP) compliance**, it offers **14 powerful tools** with advanced features including progress tracking, operation cancellation, AI sampling, and research workflow prompts.

-**🆕 NEW: Standalone HTTP Server & FastAPI Integration** - The system now runs as an independent HTTP server that can be easily integrated into any FastAPI application, providing clean API endpoints for all research capabilities.
+**🆕 NEW in v2.0: Full MCP Protocol Compliance & Advanced Features** - Enhanced with progress notifications, operation cancellation, research workflow prompts, AI sampling, and structured logging for production-ready deployments.

 ### 🌟 What Makes This Special?